 While this type has broad cases, review the other model types before choosing in case another type is more suitable.
-It should not be used for extremely unbounded data, such as Orders or Comments (better suited for the Event type).
 It does not allow large text fields, and is therefore not suitable for an article, blog post, or product description.

-Represents content that is hand crafted by a small number of people, and typically viewed by a much wider audience.
+Represents content that is handcrafted by a small number of people, and typically viewed by a much wider audience.
 Intended for content management systems, and it may represent anything from an Article to a Product.
-It supports larger field sizes.

-Global Embedded types may be used and embedded within any other type, as long as their fields are compatible with that type.
+Global embedded types may be used and embedded within any other type.
 They have a distinct name and definition file separate from other files.
 Because they are independent types, they may be used from any other type.

-Local Embedded types may only be used and embedded within a single model type, and they are defined directly in the same model configuration file that uses them.
+Local embedded types may only be used and embedded within a single model type.
+They are defined directly in the same model configuration file that uses them.